cloud-fum/cloudy/README.md

 You must link your Monolith and explain its functionalities and its file structure, and how it works.

 The process of turning a [Monolith to a Micro service](https://insights.sei.cmu.edu/blog/8-steps-for-migrating-existing-applications-to-microservices/) is very important and very complex, we are going to scratch the surface.
-The candidate files and classes that are going to be a micro service must be documented, for example you must specify which portion of the Monolith files and classes are going to be Service A, and which are going to be Service B.
+The candidate files and classes that are going to be a micro service must be documented, for example you must specify which portion of the Monolith files and classes are going to be Service A, and which are going to be Service B or if you are going to develop new code for a service you must specify it.

-It does not matter what framework or programming language you are using, in fact in this section you are not required to implement anything, you must write down explicitly your **reasons** for [choosing these services](https://tanzu.vmware.com/content/blog/should-that-be-a-microservice-keep-these-six-factors-in-mind), each service portion of code from Monolith, your plan for extraction of microservice from monolith project, your future tools of work including git, web frameworks or documentation tools, your team members and [team work plans](https://stackoverflow.com/a/3000392/12131234).
+It does not matter what framework or programming language you are using, in fact in this section you are not required to implement anything, you must write down explicitly 1.your **reasons** for [choosing these services](https://tanzu.vmware.com/content/blog/should-that-be-a-microservice-keep-these-six-factors-in-mind), 2.each service portion of code from Monolith, 3.your plan for extraction of microservice from monolith project(order of developing these services), your team members and [team work plans](https://stackoverflow.com/a/3000392/12131234)(choose one with more experienced as team leader).

 *  Your Architecture must contain a user management service for issuing JWT tokens.